 Undergraduate students may register for up to 18 credits without permission.
-To register for more than 18 credits, the student should submit the Permission to Exceed Maximum Credits form to their academic adviser.
-Students must have completed 12 or more credits at Oakland University and have a cumulative grade-point average of at least 2.60 to make a request.
-College guest students or post-baccalaureate students can submit directly to the Office of the Registrar.
+To register for more than 18 credits, the following applies:

+- Students must have completed 12 or more credits at Oakland University and have a cumulative grade-point average of at least 2.60 to make a request - Student sends an email to the respective advising area to ask for permission - If approved, the adviser sends the approval to regservices@oakland.edu to process - Once processed an email will be sent from the Office of the Registrar to the student - Guests, post-baccalaureate, and non-matriculate students will send their email request directly to regservices@oakland.edu

+Credits Permission/Routing

-Credits Permission/Routing 0-18 No permission required 19-21 Academic Adviser, then routed to the Office of the Registrar for processing.
-22+ Academic Adviser, then routed to Office of the Registrar for second approval.
+0-18 No permission required

+114-71 Academic Adviser, then routed to the Office of the Registrar for processing.

+Academic Adviser, then routed to Office of the Registrar for 22+ second approval.
 Student will be emailed if the request has been approved or denied.